-Stage Four teams are high performers.
-They should regularly show consistent high throughput at a high level of quality and sustainable pace.
-It shouldn’t be unusual for these teams to double their throughput when the type of work is consistent over a few months.
+Stage Four organisations are high performers.
+Their teams regularly show consistent high throughput at a high level of quality and sustainable pace.
+It shouldn’t be unusual for their teams to double their throughput when the type of work is consistent over a few months.

 Four key behaviours are paramount to building an agile enterprise: self organisation, agile values, continuous learning culture, and sprinting.

 As these behaviours become stronger, enterprise agile outcomes grow, including lower costs and faster time to deliver, while maintaining high quality standards.

 Agile roles are distinct from project management roles and responsibilities.
 They focus on value, long-lived teams, and specialist roles like Scrum Masters to help build effective agile teams.

 Who has the capability to grow into an agile role?

 Developers are the people in the Scrum Team that are committed to creating any aspect...

 What does it take to lead an Agile Release Train as its Product Manager?

 What is a manager's role in an agile team?

 What does it take to be a great Product Owner?